Marriott International Inc. (MAR): These Numbers are Too Good to be true

 Technical breakdown of Marriott International Inc. (MAR)

 Bearing in mind the latest performance of Marriott International Inc., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -17.42%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -8.83%, alongside a downfall of -3.49% for the period of the last 12 months.
-The shares increased approximately by -10.35% in the 7-day charts and went up by -12.09% in the period of the last 30 days.
-Common stock shares were lifted by -20.00% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -16.07%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -16.81%, alongside a boost of 2.08% for the period of the last 12 months.
+The shares increased approximately by -2.04% in the 7-day charts and went up by -18.50% in the period of the last 30 days.
+Common stock shares were lifted by -19.16% during last recorded quarter.